strmlineapp-ux/agileflow/src/docs/user-manual.md

 Access your preferences by clicking your avatar in the bottom-left corner of the sidebar and selecting **"Account Settings"**.
 This page has no visible header; the user search bar is automatically focused to make finding other users easier.

+The settings page features your user card (or the user you are "viewing as") prominently at the top, followed by a search bar and a compact grid of all other users in the system.

 Your user preferences appear in a compact, icon-driven row on your user card.
 Hover over each icon to see its function.

 - **Set Custom Primary Colour**: Click the palette icon to open a color picker and choose a custom color that overrides your theme's default.